Ardibid/ArtisticStyleRoboticPainting/README.md

 --------------------------------------------------------------

-## Structure
+# Structure

 The repo is organized in two sectoins: 1) data set, 2) ML models, 3) robotic control process.

-### The data set
+### Dataset

-The data set contains +700 examples of brushstrokes demonstrated by a user.
+The dataset contains +700 examples of brushstrokes demonstrated by a user.
 Each brushstroke is availabel as a pair, 1) the sequence of brush motions in space, 2) the scanned brushstoke as an image.
 Use [this notebook](./Notebooks/Motion_and_image_processing_visualizations.ipynb) to process and review data.
 <!-- ![Data collection](./media/data_collection.png) -->

 **Brush motions** were collected using a motion capture system and a costum-made rigid-body marker.
 The coordinations were processed later, thus the center of coordination system is located at the center of each cell.
 Brushmotions are saved as numpy array.